omar5o9/WardrobeWizard/README.md

 Run 'git clone https://github.com/omar5o9/WardrobeWizard' in your favorite command line interface

 Directory Structure: \
-> WardrobeWizard/                                                         The parent directory \
+> WardrobeWizard/                                                         The parent directory
   >> app/src/ \
+  >> gradle/wrapper                                                               Gradle dependencies are kept here
         >>> main/ \
           >>>> java/com/example/wardrobewizard                               This is where all the java files are kept \
           >>>> res/ \